MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Best-Practices-for-Using-Automation-with-the-Microsoft-Dynamics-NAV-Windows-Client.md

 ---
-title: "Best Practices for Using Automation with the Microsoft Dynamics NAV Windows Client" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+title: "Best Practices for Using Automation with the Microsoft Dynamics NAV Windows Client"
+description: "This topic provides best practices and recommendations to follow when implementing Automation in the RoleTailored client to help limit potential performance and security issues." ms.custom: na ms.date: 06/05/2016 ms.reviewer: na